UniversalViewer/universalviewer/README.md

 1. Install [Node.js](http://nodejs.org), if you haven't already

-1. Install the Grunt command line interface (if you haven't already); on the command line, run:
+1. Install the grunt command line interface (if you haven't already); on the command line, run:

 	    npm install -g grunt-cli

+1. Install bower (if you haven't already)

+        npm install -g bower

-1. Clone the 'universalviewer' repository and submodules:
+1. Clone the 'universalviewer' repository and sub modules:

 	    git clone git@github.com:UniversalViewer/universalviewer.git --recursive